 However, the rush hour traffic on I-35 is really bad!

-The other road will take you about 5 hrs 15 mins.
+Dallas to San Antonio by car on the alternate route will take you about 5 hrs 15 mins.

 The drive may be just extra half-hour long but the amazing stops here are perfect if you have more time.

 Especially, if you want to save on gas and explore local, then this is a great option.

 Dallas to San Antonio Drive via I-35

 This is the best route from Dallas to San Antonio if you are short on time.

 Here are our favorite stops on the direct drive.